Why experts say it’s good for kids to get outdoors and get dirty

 Family dog walks

 No furry four-legged friend?
 Borrow one from a friend and include them in the next family outing.
-Being around animals helps to mature little ones’ immune systems and protect against things like ear infections, respiratory infections and allergies.
+Being around animals helps to mature little ones’ immune systems and protect against things like ear infections, respiratory infections

 Old MacDonald's farm, that is!
 Children who regularly come into contact with farm animals have been found to have significantly lower rates of asthma and allergies.